fzero/lhl-lectures/w3d4-mongodb/README.md

 - Mongo has "transactional" functions on collections to allow us to CRUD (Create Read Update Delete) documents within those collections.
 - There are many other functions that you can look up in the documentation (how to search, insert multiple, batch delete, batch update, etc, etc)
 - Collections can just be viewed as properties of the `db` object (`db.todos` can also be written as `db.collection('todos')`) therefore their name is what uniquely identify them.
-- Mongo assigns an "_id" key/property to any document so we can uniquely identify it.
+- Mongo assigns an `_id` key/property to any document so we can uniquely identify it.
 More on this below.

 ## Primary Key

-The `"_id"` is a "Primary Key" that uniquely identifies each object (document) within our collections.
+The `_id` is a "Primary Key" that uniquely identifies each object (document) within our collections.

 It is automatically added to any object we insert and we can use it to find single object from a collection (see example above).